danspielman/DASopt.jl/README.md

 ## output

 You can control the amount of output of these routines by setting the `verbosity` parameter.
-Setting it to 0 suppresses output.
+- 0 suppresses output.
-1 is the default.
+- 1 is the default.
+It just provides output at the end.
-2 typically provides output for each successive optimum.
+- 2 typically provides output for each - successive optimum.
+Expect a number of outputs logarithmic in the number of trials.
-3 provides output for every call of Optim.
+- 3 provides output for every call of Optim.

 But, the parallel code decreases the verbosity by 1 for the worker processes.

+## Other options
+These are some other options that can be set for some of these functions.

+- `stop_val` : if you are just trying to find out if the optimum can be made better than some x, then set `stop_val` to this x.
+The routines will stop as soon as they find an example that satisfies this.

+- `n_starts` : rather than trying to optimize starting from a random vector (output by `gen`), we take `n_starts` samples from `gen`, find the best of them, and then start optimizing from it.

 ## more documentation